chrismdp/chrismdp.github.com/_posts/2010-11-02-how-im-writing-my-book-using-git-and-ruby.markdown

 ## Step 2: Organise my thoughts using Vim

 I copy and paste the best and most interesting snippets from 750words into [Vim](http://vim.org).
 Vim is a fantastic editor for editing text.
-In full screen mode it's distraction free, the model editing mean that I can move whole sentences around very easily without ever reaching for the mouse.
+In full screen mode it's distraction free, the modal editing mean that I can move whole sentences around very easily without ever reaching for the mouse.
 I try to keep each file fairly short and express different thoughts and sections in different files.
 I'm using [maruku](http://maruku.rubyforge.org/maruku.html) (thanks to [@glv](http://twitter.com/glv)) to tag each text file with tags, such as 'first-draft', 'revised-draft', 'todo', and so on.
 My hope is that this will become useful later on when I start to pull things together.

 These files are checked into [Git](http://git-scm.com) and I've put the repository on my [Dropbox](http://dropbox.com) folder so it's backed up.
 So far, so good.